FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/pre-assembly/tools/weeder.md

 ---
 title: "Weeder"
 slug: "weeder"
-description: "Pre-assembly instructions for the Genesis and Genesis XL weeder"
+description: "Pre-assembly and packing instructions for the weeder"
 ---

 * toc